arjinmc/RecyclerViewDecoration/README.md

 ![image](https://github.com/arjinmc/RecyclerViewDecoration/blob/master/images/device-2015-12-02-111504.png)

 # Update News
+<b>2017/5/27th</b>

+* add compatible method to compatible with support v7 LayoutManager.

+If you don't understand the orientation of this RecyclerViewItemDecoration common tool class,just use <b>builder.parent(recycelerView)</b> instead of builder.mode(orientaion), it can automatic compatible with the layoutmanager of RecyclerView.

 <b>2017/5/23rd</b>

 * add gridBottomVisible,gridTopVisible,gridLeftVisible,gridRightVisible params for MODE_GRID.
 You can control the borders' visibility of grid mode,it's up to you make them shown or hidden(default is hidden).